 → (Karelia)

-Kizhi is an open-air museum-reserve, one of the largest in Russia.
-This unique natural and historical complex is a special value in the cultural heritage of Russia.
+Kizhi - museum-reserve under open air, one of the largest in Russia.
+This unique natural and historical complex is of particular value in the cultural heritage of Russia.

 (Vologda Region)

-Kirillo-Belozersky Monastery is a male monastery in the Vologda region, located on the shores of Lake Siversky within the city of Kirillov, which grew out of a settlement at the monastery.
+Kirillo-Belozersky Monastery - monastery in the Vologda region, located on the shore of Lake Siverskoye within the city of Kirillov, which grew out of a settlement at the monastery.

 → (Chukotka)

-Whale Alley - an ancient sanctuary of the Eskimos on the island of Itygran (Chukotka).
-It is an archaeological complex where huge bones of bowhead whales are dug into the ground in 2 rows.
+Whale Alley is an ancient Eskimo sanctuary on Itigran Island (Chukotka).
+Represents archaeological complex, where huge bones of bowhead whales are dug into the ground in 2 rows.

 → (Kamchatka)

-Klyuchevskaya Sopka is a volcano, which is the highest mountain in Kamchatka and the highest active volcano in all of Eurasia.
+Klyuchevskaya Sopka is a volcano, which is the most high mountain in Kamchatka and the highest active volcano in all of Eurasia.

 The Kungur Ice Cave is one of the most famous and popular tourist attractions in the Urals.
 One of the main visiting cards of the Perm region.